 Once you have taken up employment with Sense, we will supply you with more details on the use and storage of your data via the staff intranet.

 There are a wide range of volunteering roles at Sense.
 For any potential volunteering opportunities where you complete an application form (such as roles in one of our charity shops or on a Sense holiday) you will need to supply personal data for purposes such as gathering references and to ensure we are able to support you well while you are volunteering.
-The majority of applications are completed through a web-based system called Better Impact; others may be completed on paper.
+The majority of applications are completed through a web-based system called Better Impact or Reach; others may be completed on paper.
 We will provide you with more details on the use and storage of your data during the application process and, if you take up a volunteer role, through your induction pack.

 You have many rights under data protection legislation.
 If you wish to use any of these rights or discuss them further please contact the Supporter Services Team whose details are given at the top of this notice and in the How to contact us section.
 Your main rights are:

 - Transparency over how we use your personal information (right to be informed).